Geeks-Solutions/nuxt-sections/README.md

 - `environment`: _to use only for development purposes_ set it to "testing" if you want your requests to be directed to sections test server
 - `projectUrl`: _to use only if you intend to run sections in SSR_ set it to the project url you defined in your project interface on sections back office.
 - `queryStringSupport`: _to use only if you intend to use query strings on your project_ set it to `enabled`.
 Enabling it on a project that does not have access to query strings will return errors when getting pages.
+- `pathToDynamicPage`: _to use only if you intend to have a path for the dynamic pages set to the path you want ex. `/landing`.
+Then you can access your page with `/landing/YOUR_PAGE_NAME`

 > The following packages are installed by the module:
 `cookie-universal-nuxt`